Cereals Low In Potassium And Phosphorus

 Navigating a low potassium and phosphorus diet can be challenging, especially for CKD patients.
 However, you don't have to miss out on your favorite breakfast cereals.

 Cereals provide a good source of carbohydrates, fiber, and vitamins, but can sometimes be too high in their potassium and phosphorus contents.
-Options like Corn Pops, Kellogg Mini-Wheats, and Cream of Wheat offer flavor without the risk.
+Options like Corn Pops, Kellogg Mini-Wheats, and Cream of Wheat (overnight cream of wheat) offer flavor without the risk.

 Remember to always check labels for nutritional content.
 With careful planning and smart choices, you can enjoy a delicious breakfast that's also kidney-friendly.